-Realization of Deferred Income Tax Assets
+Recognition of Deferred Tax Assets

-The Group reviewed its business and operations to take into consideration the estimated impacts of COVID-19, including its estimated impact on macroeconomic environment, the market outlook and the Group's operations.
+The Group reviewed its business and operations including its estimated impact on macroeconomic environment, the market outlook and the Group's operations.
 As such, the Group assessed its ability to generate sufficient taxable income in the future that will allow realization of net deferred tax assets.
 As a result, the carrying amount of deferred tax assets is reduced to the extent that the related tax assets cannot be utilized due to insufficient taxable profit against which the deferred tax assets will be applied.
-The Group assessed that sufficient taxable profit will be generated to allow all or part of the deferred income tax assets to be utilized (see Note 27).
+The Group assessed that sufficient taxable profit will be generated to allow all or part of the deferred tax assets to be utilized (see Note 24).